-This hands-on training is designed specifically for wilderness and residential treatment staff to provide the tools that they need to enhance their performance on the job.
+This hands-on training is a certified course designed specifically for wilderness and residential treatment staff to provide the tools that they need to enhance their performance on the job.

 This two module course will train staff to recognize a wide variety of psychological issues, to communicate in clinical language with clinicians, and to de-escalate emotional crises to prevent critical incidents.
 In addition to increasing their skill level, staff will feel supported, empowered, and prepared—ingredients which will improve their effectiveness with their clients.

 The Clinical First Responder™ training will help staff become better equipped to handle day to day treatment issues and to respond appropriately to the inevitable crises that occur on the job.
 The end result is a more competent and confident staff and a more effective and professional program.
 Moreover, a higher standard of training will lead to increased professionalism and will enhance the reputation of the wilderness and residential treatment industry as credible mental health providers.

 The Clinical First Responder™ is based on the medical First Responder model: A medical first responder is not a doctor but may be working in a setting where medical needs and emergencies must be treated.
 Likewise, a Clinical First Responder™ is not a psychologist but is operating in an environment where psychological issues and crises demand a response.

 Clinical First Responder™ will train non-clinicians to competently assist in the care and treatment of clients with psychological, emotional, and behavioral issues.
 The goal of the course is to prepare professionals to respond decisively and appropriately to the needs of clients in their care before expert assistance becomes available.

 Mental health crises are inherent to wilderness treatment due to the nature of the clients served and the novelty of the environment.
 Such critical incidents are often the most stressful and challenging aspect of a wilderness treatment staff’s job.